 Our third cup of wine is two-thirds red and one-third white.
 It symbolizes spring overtaking the winter and the rush of new colors in the landscape.
 Fields of Calaniot - poppies, cascade over the rolling hills.
 The white, bare winter is giving way to new season, just as the chalutzim - חלוצים - pioneers brought new color, new life to the land.
-With this cup, we awaken ourselves to the significance of Israel in our own lives, even if we are far away, this is the time to search for a new connection, a deeper appreciation of our homeland.
+With this cup, we awaken ourselves to the significance of Israel in our own lives even from a distance as we celebrate the search for a new connection, a deeper meaning, in our appreciation of our homeland.